socialvibe/truex-roku-integrations/README.md

 The [TruexAdRenderer-Roku Documentation](DOCS.md) outlines how to use the TruexAdRenderer, including supported input and output events.

+### true[X] integration within Client-Side Ad Insertion (CSAI) Channel

+[This example demonstrates](https://github.com/socialvibe/truex-roku-csai-preload-reference-app) how true[X] may work within a channel that uses client-side ad insertion (CSAI).
+We also show how preloading of true[X] ads ahead of the pod is achieved.

 ### Google Ad Manager (GAM) IMA SDK Integration Example

 [This repo contains a fully working example](https://github.com/socialvibe/truex-roku-google-ad-manager-reference-app) of a true[X] integration using the Google Ad Manager (GAM) IMA SDK.